INTRODUCTION

 - NO GATEKEEPERS: Anyone anywhere in the world with a crypto wallet can raise capital through an ICO.

-- OWNERSHIP: It is not necessary to program ownership rights into smart contracts for token holders to be granted ownership rights.
+- OWNERSHIP: You don’t need to program ownership rights into smart contracts for token holders to receive those rights.

 - COMMUNITY: By launching an ICO, you will be able to attract an early user base that aligns with your success.

-The crypto marketplace is incredibly competitive, and your ICO will be thoroughly scrutinized both by regulators and the crypto community.
-Though there are many benefits to ICOs, they are no walk in the park.
+The crypto market is extremely competitive and your ICO is going to be scrutinized by regulators and the crypto community.
+There are numerous benefits of ICOs, but they are not a cakewalk.

 How Do ICOs Work?